-Have you ever been baking and then started to wonder why exactly does flour form this weird kind of paste when placed in water?
-Because that is exactly what I did recently and then decided to dive deeper into the science behind it.
+Have you ever been baking and started to wonder why the flour you might be using forms a kind of paste when placed in water?
+After recently observing this phenomenon, I decided to dive deeper into the science behind it.

 Generally, flour does not dissolve in water as it consists of starch granules, proteins and lipids that are all insoluble in water due to their molecular structure.
 Instead of dissolving in water, flour will absorb water to form a sticky suspension.

-Something important to also keep in mind is that the solubility of flour in water will depend on multiple different factors, such as the type of flour used as well as water temperature, for example.
+Something important to keep in mind is that the solubility of flour in water will depend on multiple different factors, such as the type of flour used as well as water temperature.
 These factors are discussed later in the article.

 What Is Flour Actually Made Of?

-However, I want to dive a bit deeper into the actual molecular structure of flour, as that is what can explain its water solubility.
+However, I want to dive a bit deeper into the actual molecular structure of flour, as that is what best explains its water solubility.

 Chemically, flour is made of a mixture of different proteins, saccharide molecules (the main one being starch, which, furthermore, is a mixture of amylopectin and amylose molecules) and a small percentage of lipids.
 The component ratios will vary a bit depending on the type of flour.